PaloAltoNetworks/pan-os-python/docs/advanced.rst

 AutoFocus Export List
 ---------------------

-With the Palo Alto Networks App an AutoFocus export list can be added as a modular input in Splunk.
+With the Palo Alto Networks Splunk Add-on an AutoFocus export list can be added as a modular input in Splunk.
 The modular input utilizes AutoFocus's REST API to periodically sync an Export List from AutoFocus.
 The list of artifacts are stored in the KVStore and can be accessed via `inputlookup` macros.
 This data